datacommonsorg/docsite/api/r/population.md

 *   `dcids` (Union[`vector` of strings, single-column `tibble`/`data.frame` of strings]) - DCIDs
     identifying `Place`s of populations to query for.
-    These DCID's are treated as the value associated by the property [`location`](https://browser.datacommons.org/kg?dcid=location) for each
+    These DCIDs are treated as the value associated by the property [`location`](https://browser.datacommons.org/kg?dcid=location) for each
     returned `StatisticalPopulation`.